>

 Ph.1

-Pilot module for lunar oxygen extraction and use
+Pilot module for extraction and use of lunar oxygen

 Initial phase